5G MEC Computation Handoff for Mobile Augmented Reality: Problem Formulation

 \section{Problem Formulation}

 This section formulates the \textit{MEC HO} problem in the 5G context with MEC servers co-located with 5G base stations.
 The formulation focuses on optimizing the performance of MEC-assisted UE applications with respect to experienced delay.
 Also we assume the transmission delay between a MEC server and its co-located base station is negligible (as also shown in the 5G testbed measurements, see ~\autoref{fig:5gtn_cell_tower}).
-We also note that there are many MEC location deployment schemes, e.g., co-located BS and MEC or several BSs sharing MEC co-located with an MME.
-Since comp-HO can be easily generalized to work these with different deployments (by considering MEC load only for HOs between BSs with different MECs), we only focus on the co-located BS with MEC case.

 We let $\CMcal{M} \triangleq \{1,2,...,M\}$ denote the $M$ MEC servers and $\CMcal{U}=\{1,2,...,U\}$ the U mobile UEs in the system.
 Each MEC server has a fixed capacity $c$~(maximum queue length) and is connected directly to a 5G base station via fixed-line Ethernet.
 The time horizon is discretized into slots of equal periods indexed by $t\in \mathbb{N}$.
 We note several important MEC server assumptions: \begin{enumerate} \item \textit{Homogeneity of MEC servers}: The MEC servers have the same data processing rates. \item \textit{Job-level migration}: The tasks of a job may execute on any given MEC server. \item \textit{Task atomicity}: A task cannot be split across MEC servers. \item \textit{Non-preemptive task scheduling}: A task being processed cannot be interrupted by any other task. \end{enumerate}